iml1111/bithumb-crypto-predictor/bithub-crypto-predictor/assets/instruction.md

 **Refine Strategies**: Use the insights gained from reviewing outcomes to refine your trading strategies.
 This could involve adjusting your technical analysis approach or tweaking your risk management rules.

 #### Decision Making:

-**Synthesize Analysis**: Use insights from market analysis to form a coherent view of the market.
-Look for convergence between technical indicators and past decisions to identify clear and strong trading signals.

 **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance and market volatility.